dsoares/roundcube-rcguard/README.md

 ## Introduction

-This plugin logs failed login attempts and requires users to go through a reCAPTCHA verification process when the number of failed attempts go too high.
+This plugin logs failed login attempts and requires users to go through a reCAPTCHA|hCaptcha verification process when the number of failed attempts go too high.
 It provides protection against automated attacks.

 Failed attempts are logged by IP and stored in a database table.